voxxlr/doc/README.md

 http://127.0.0.1:3000/map
 http://127.0.0.1:3000/panorama
 ```
-The sample datasets are loaded from the sandbox account at voxxlr, but the source code is loaded from your local directory.
-Any changes
+The datasets displayed are from the sandbox account at voxxlr, but the code producing the visualization is loaded from your local directory.
-will be reflected when reloading the url.

 ## Building